KyloIO/kylo-docs/about/KyloFrequentlyAskedQuestions.rst

 Does Kylo support roles?
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Kylo supports the definition of roles (or groups) and the specific permissions a user with that role can perform down to the function level.
+Kylo supports the definition of roles (or groups), and the specific permissions a user with that role can perform, down to the function level.

 What authentication methods are available?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Kylo uses Spring Security.
-Using pluggable login-modules.
-It can integrate with Active Directory, Kerberos, LDAP, or most any authentication provider.
-See developer documentation.
+Using pluggable login-modules, it can integrate with Active Directory, Kerberos, LDAP, or most any authentication provider.
+See :doc: `../developer-guides/KyloDeveloperGuide`.

 What security features does Kylo support?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~